Well at least to me, I am.

 2. The Final Showdown

 - I don't know but at that time, I just felt like I had to put up one last good fight.
 All my friends were against it, but I did it anyway.
-I knew it was over at the point, but I wanted to show him and his friends how amazing I was.
+I knew it was over at that point, but I wanted to show him and his friends how amazing I was.
 Hence, a surprise birthday party which everyone enjoyed and was grateful for.
 It was a success and that moment I knew I have won the battle.

 3. The Face-Off